kranti07k/profile-app/README.md

 # ProfileApp

 This project is to create my profile using Angular features.
+This is initail draft started working on 09/Aug/2018 for a POC.

 1. Installing Bootstrap and font awesome
     a.
 Bootstrap requires JQuery and Popper.js, Install thesse two libraries using npm